ana-gujabidze/hospital_management_system/README.md

 git clone https://github.com/ana-gujabidze/hospital_management_system.git
 cd hospital_management_system/
 ```

+Download Docker Desktop from [the official website](https://docs.docker.com/desktop/).
+It will automatically install docker compose for you.

 Create `.env` file similar to `.env_sample` file and specify all environmental variables for server sides.